-In this experiment, we will measure the angular velocity $\boldsymbol{\omega}$ of the assembly.
+In this experiment, we will measure the angular velocity ω of the assembly.
 This is achieved through a disc that is coaxially attached to the axle and co-rotates with it.
 The circular disk has a series of carefully carved equidistant and identical spokes.
 These spokes intervene the sensitive area of a photogate.
 The photogate comprises an LED and a photosensor and can detect when the beam of light is interrupted by an intervening obstacle, which in our case is a particular spoke of the rotating disk.
 The signal is fed into the computer and analyzed.

-The photogate's response is a binary pulse with two states of 2.5 V and 0 V corresponding to the light beam being interrupted and clear respectively.
-This signal is read through our data logging device called Physlogger.
-The photosensor has four wires: two of them are labeled as G, one is 5 and one is Photo.
-Either one of the G wire and the 5 wire is connected with the identically named terminal on Physlogger while Photo is connected with the A+ terminal.
-The pin configuration and other details of the Physlogger data logging system can be read from our website [1].
-The Physlogger box is connected to the PC using a USB cable.
+The photogate's response is a binary pulse with two states of 1 V and 0 V corresponding to the light beam being interrupted and clear respectively.
+This signal is read through our data logging device called PhysLogger.
+The photosensor is connected with one of its analog channels.
+The pin configuration and other details of the PhysLogger data logging system can be read from our website [1].
+The PhysLogger box is connected to the PC using a USB cable.

-5 The Experiment
+4 The Experiment

 The experiment is divided into two phases and on top of it we have also included an optional part which the brightest students will be motivated to conduct.
-However, before moving on, we like to highlight a few noteworthy tips to get you started with Physlogger.
+However, before moving on, we like to highlight a few noteworthy tips to get you started with PhysLogger.
 Your instructor will, hopefully, provide you with instruction and the user manual [1] if you are stuck somewhere.

-After the connecting wires between the photogate and Physlogger are in place, open the Physlogger application.
-Click Connect to the Arduino Mega 2560 COM(XX).
-You should immediately observe a waveform appear on Channel 1.
-Right click on the channel and change the Channel Type to Analog IN RSI.
+After the connecting wires between the photogate and PhysLogger are in place and PhysLogger is connected to your PC, open the PhysLogger application.
+Click Measure and then Presence.
+Select the channel to which your photogate is connected to.
+The wizard will guide you how to calibrate the photogate and once that is done, you should immediately observe a waveform appear on the workspace.
 You are now set up for the next step.

 Twist the axle and you should see a series of pulses appear on the screen.
 A sample is shown in Figure 2.
-In order to save data available in the current session, you simply click $\texttt{Export} \rightarrow \texttt{DataFile} \rightarrow \texttt{Raw}$ and save your file with a .txt extension.
-Data will be saved as two columns, one for time and the other with the voltage values.
+In order to save data available in the current session, you simply click Save Data and convert your saved file to .txt format.
+Data will be saved as two columns, one for time and the other with the voltage readings.
 This file can then be loaded in a software of your choice for subsequent analysis.
 We choose Matlab and this is how we will describe the remainder of this experiment.

 Figure 2: A sample waveform acquired from the photogate.
 The red line shows the setting of the threshold.
 Values above the threshold will be read as high (light interrupted) and below the red line will be interpreted as low (light passes through).
 The time between two successive edges is calculated and from the geometry of the corrugated disk, the angular velocity is computed.
-For higher angular velocities, the signal may appear rugged; in these cases we generally keep a smaller value for the threshold, say 0.3 V.
+For higher angular velocities, the signal may appear rugged; in these cases we generally keep a smaller value for the threshold in the code, say 0.3.